 From 2010-2014, Elaine created and managed the global immigration department of a relocation company.
 She was responsible for operations and marketing internationally.
 Elaine helped large clients manage their immigration requirements worldwide, when they transferred employees from any country to any country.
 Elaine developed and managed a network of immigration experts in over 130 countries, including Bangladesh, Brazil, China, France, India, Japan, Nigeria, and many more.

 Elaine is recognized as a leading figure in the immigration community, with many speaking engagements (in the U.S and overseas) and journal articles to her name.
 She received the Worldwide ERC Meritorious Service award in 2014.

 Prior to her success in establishing a global immigration division, Elaine worked in private law practice, including nine years with the world's largest immigration firm.

 In addition to Ireland and the US, Elaine has lived in Belgium and Australia.
 She speaks good French, and basic Spanish and Italian.

 In her free time, Elaine enjoys running and has completed 10 marathons, including Boston.
-She also cycles regularly and enjoys hiking, yoga, skiing (not often enough!), adventure travel (30+ countries so far) and spending time with family, especially her adored nieces and nephews!
-She volunteers as an attorney with Human Rights Initiative of North Texas, as an usher at the Dallas Arts District, and is involved in animal rescue.
+She also cycles regularly and enjoys hiking, yoga, travel (30+ countries so far) and spending time with family, especially her adored nieces and nephews!
+She volunteers often, mainly with animal rescue groups and as an usher at the Dallas Arts District.